OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 The **learning outcomes** from this should be:

-1. You will now be able to define the characteristics of OSS, and the ethical, legal, economic and research impact arguments for and against it.
+1. You will now be able to define the characteristics of OSS, and some of the ethical, legal, economic and research impact arguments for and against it.

 2. Based on community standards, you will now be able to describe the quality requirements of sharing and re-using open code.